cilium/cilium/Documentation/concepts/ipam/eni.rst

 ``spec.ipam.available`` field.
 It will then constantly monitor the used IP addresses in the ``status.ipam.used`` field and automatically create ENIs and allocate more IPs as needed to meet the IP pre-allocation watermark.
-This ensures that there are always IPs available
+This ensures that there are always IPs available.

 The selection of subnets to use for allocation as well as attachment of security groups to new ENIs can be controlled separately for each node.
 This